 We are an interdisciplinary research lab interested in the psychological determinants and consequences of hierarchy, networks, and technology.
-We read about, discuss, and conduct research on a wide range of topics, including power and status, judgment and decision making, cultural transmission, morality, meaning, network formation, and leadership behavior.
+We read about, discuss, and conduct research on a wide range of topics, including power and status, judgment and decision making, cultural transmission, morality, network formation, behavior tracking, and algorithms.

 Nathanael Fast is an Associate Professor of Management and Organization at the University of Southern California’s Marshall School of Business.
 He received his Ph.D. in Organizational Behavior from Stanford University.